boyangeda/Generic-KD-Tree/README.md

 # Generic-KD-Tree
-A header-only generic KD-Tree in C++
+A header-only generic KD-Tree written in C++.
+It supports 1-D to k-D objects without intrusion upon user's data structure.